By Anthony Caruso III | Publisher

 “We will promise to bond together as a team to honor Christian’s memory by living life to its fullest and competing as hard as possible on the mat.”

 According to the Lincoln Journal-Star, Miller and Max Hughes lost their lives after one of them lost control of the vehicle they were in on South 27th Street and collided into a tree.
-Hughes’ 2017 Chrysler 300S was engulfed in flames with the police arrived, but they were not able to be saved.
+Hughes’ 2017 Chrysler 300S was engulfed in flames when the police arrived, but they were not able to be saved.

 The 21-year-old Miller competed for the school for the past four seasons.
 He went 15-9 at the school.